 BBL pigment smoother uses broadband light to treat age spots, sun-damaged skin, “blotchiness,” and pigmentation issues to revitalize skin and improve complexion.
 This photorejuvenation technique recruits light energy in order to produce clearer skin and encourage new collagen to grow, allowing for even coloration as well as gradual skin-tightening results and improvements in texture.
 Board-certified top plastic surgeon Dr. Barry Weintraub offers BBL treatments at his NYC location for patients looking for non-invasive ways to achieve glowing, even-colored skin tone.

 Broadband-light treatment utilizes light therapy to target areas of excess or uneven pigmentation, thanks to the use of Sciton laser technology, the most advanced broadband-light-therapy system available.
 During your BBL treatment, the Sciton laser sends broad-spectrum light and photo-thermal energy to the affected area.
 This gentle, non-invasive treatment can improve sunspots, brown spots, age spots, rosacea, and red facial veins.
 Breakouts and acne can also be corrected.
 The most popular treatments involve the face, neck, chest, shoulders and backs of the hands, although any body part with sun damage can be treated, including backs, arms and legs.
 This light energy reaches both the epidermis (the surface of your skin) and the dermis (the underlying layers of skin) to stimulate collagen production and improve pigmentation.
 The Sciton BBL system uses a special sapphire cooling plate that maximizes patient comfort during treatment.
-Unlike traditional laser-light technologies, the Sciton laser delivers efficient results in fewer treatments.
+Unlike traditional laser-light technologies, the Sciton laser can deliver efficient results in fewer treatments.*

 BBL treatments can correct hyperpigmentation or blotchy discoloration and produce a beautiful complexion with little or no downtime.
 Dr. Weintraub offers broadband light therapy at his state-of-the-art NYC facility.
 Patients looking to refine their appearance and correct sun-damaged skin, uneven skin tone, brown spots, sun spots, rosacea, and even acne can do so with the help of BBL treatments.
 BBL therapy lasts about a half-hour and patients can resume daily activities after treatment.
 Makeup can be applied immediately after.

 There is no specific chronological age that determines when you should have a rejuvenative procedure; the best way to know when it’s right to call for a consultation is when you look in the mirror and see something that truly bothers you.
-Whether it be because you wish to get rid of wrinkles, eliminate unwanted hair, pigment unevenness, or acne breakouts, lasers can absolutely help.
+Whether it be because you wish to get rid of wrinkles, treat unwanted hair, pigment unevenness, or acne breakouts, lasers can absolutely help.

 BBL pigment smoother improves the appearance of skin damaged by time, sun exposure, or hormonal imbalance, and improves imperfections in pigment and color, resulting in a more vibrant-looking you!